Start dates: September 2025 / January 2026 / September 2026

 Research

-Studying for your MSc in Marketing or Events Management at Oxford Brookes Business School offers you a first class experience to engage with our excellent researchers.
-They investigate core challenges facing contemporary societies, ranging from sustainable tourism and events management to pro-environmental behaviour in a changing world.
+Studying for your MSc in a Marketing specialism at Oxford Brookes Business School offers you a first class experience to engage with our excellent researchers.
+They investigate core challenges facing contemporary societies, ranging from sustainable marketing and to pro-environmental behaviour in a changing world.
 We also have expertise in Coaching and Mentoring (leadership development) and Diversity (gender, ethnicity, class) and are keen to include students into our projects where possible.
 Please visit our research pages to learn about our three research centres: The Centre for Business, Society and Global Challenges; The Centre for Diversity Policy Research and Practice and the International Centre for Coaching and Mentoring Studies (Research in the Oxford Brookes Business School).
 Being a master student offers great opportunities to be part of research culture and to discuss your own research ideas with us.

 Two researchers in a meeting